omarkabdawi/Omar-Kabdawi-sRepo/README.md

-# Omar-k.-Yehia-sRepo
+# OmarKabdawi-sRepo
-Storage for projects worked on by Omar K. Yehia
+Storage for projects worked on by Omar Kabdawi

 This is a Java Project that Simulates a Computer Architecure not unlike the MIPS Architecture.
 The only main differences are that they are pipelined in the way you will find in the cycles pdf